 Each container comes with a date on the label.
 And in most cases, it’s a “use-by” or “best-before” date.
 So one of the often-asked questions is how long does sour cream last after that date.
 In short, it’s difficult to say.

-If it’s more than two weeks past that date, just get rid of it.
+If unopened sour cream is more than two weeks past its date, just get rid of it.

 When it comes to an opened container, the sour cream can retain quality for up to two weeks ([DA]).
 Those two weeks are, of course, only for properly stored and new containers.